Brandt-Daroff Exercise for Vertigo

 labyrinthitis.
 These exercises will not cure these

 conditions.
 But over time they can reduce symptoms of vertigo.

 - Move into the lying position on one side with your nose pointed up at about a 45-degree angle.

 - Remain in this position for about 30 seconds (or until the vertigo subsides, whichever is longer).
 Then move back to the seated position.

-People using this exercise usually are instructed to do 20
+People who use this exercise usually are instructed to do multiple

 repetitions of the exercise at least twice a day.

 What To Expect After Treatment

 Symptoms sometimes suddenly go away